liamw1/oxibooru/docs/API.md

     found.
 Safety must be any of `"safe"`, `"sketchy"` or `"unsafe"`.
 Relations must contain valid post IDs.
 If `<flag>` is omitted, they will be defined by default (`"loop"` will be set for all video posts, and `"sound"` will be auto-detected).
-Sending empty `thumbnail` will cause the post to use default thumbnail.
 If `anonymous` is set to truthy value, the uploader name won't be recorded (privilege verification still applies; it's possible to disallow anonymous uploads completely from config.)
 For details on how to pass `content` and `thumbnail`, see [file uploads](#file-uploads).